rombdn/dogsled/README.md

 Dogsled
 =========

-This a little game I made while toying with HTML5 canvas and Box2D (therefore the code is not structured at all).
+Little weekend project with HTML5 canvas and Box2D.

 You can play it here : http://www.wajrak.com

 ![sh](http://www.rombdn.com/images/dogsled/dogsled.jpg)

-The Box2D library I have used is a port of box2d 2.1 which lacks features like rope joint (realized it too late).
+The Box2D library used is a port of box2d 2.1, which lacks features like rope joint.
 There are more up to date ports i didn't try like these ones : http://code.google.com/p/box2d-html5/ or https://github.com/kripken/box2d.js

 Have fun!